Feedback-limited Accretion: Variable Luminosity from Growing Planets

+To study the effect of feedback we present a comparison of the density and temperature distributions between the cases with $\epsilon=1$ and $\epsilon=0$ (Figures \ref{FigColor_Dens} and \ref{FigColor_Temp}), using the residuals $(\Sigma(\epsilon_{1}) -\Sigma(\epsilon_{0}))/\Sigma(\epsilon_{0})$, and $(T(\epsilon_{1}) -T(\epsilon_{0}))/T(\epsilon_{0})$.
+The temperature increases when feedback is on, both in the CPD and the gap, as expected.
+Density, in contrast, decreases in the CPD with feedback while it increases in the gap.
+This behaviour can be understood as due to the increase of pressure in the region closer to the planet, as discussed in \S~\ref{sec:avrgacc}, and was already observed in \cite{szulagyi17_Feedback}'s 3D simulations when switching the planet temperature.

+Combining the results for density and temperature we can obtain the energy density field (eq. \ref{EqIdealEnergy}) of the disc.
+Figure \ref{Fig_Profile_Energy} shows that the energy surface density in the gap increases by effect of the planet luminosity, as expected.
+The gas pressure is proportional to the energy surface density (eqs. \ref{EqIdealGas} and \ref{EqIdealEnergy}), therefore the gas pressure in the gap increases and this results in a lower pressure gradient at the gap edges.

-Now we will discuss the effect of the feedback on the pressure and azimuthal velocity of the gas in the coorbital region.
-Besides the increase in the temperature of the coorbital region, there is also an increment in the thermal energy, which is proportional to the gas pressure.
-Figure \ref{FigFull_ProfileEnerEff} shows how the thermal energy increases with $\epsilon$.
-An increment in the pressure at the gap region causes a shallower pressure gradient, and reduces the contribution of the pressure component in the gas acceleration.
-Figure \ref{FigFull_ProfilePressAccEff} shows how the magnitude of the acceleration caused by the pressure is reduced for higher values of $\epsilon$, while maintaining its direction (positive at the inner border, and negative at the outer border of the gap).
-The effect can be directly seen in the azimuthal velocity profile in Figure \ref{FigFull_ProfileVelAzEff}, where the azimuthal velocity takes values closer to the Keplerian velocity when the feedback is on.
-Notice that at the inner border of the gap the gas orbits at sub-Keplerian speed, and in the outer border at super-Keplerian, due to the pressure gradient at the gap borders.
-Although the azimuthal velocity differs from Keplerian only by a 2\% for $\epsilon=0.0$, and 1\% for $\epsilon=1.0$, this contribution is very significant compared to the variation caused by the gas pressure alone in a disc with no planet, where the variation is just 0.1--0.2\%, as can be seen far away from the planet potential.
-A change in the orbital velocity has a direct impact on the dust drift, which is affected even by small variations in the gas velocity (see \S~\ref{sec_dust}).
+The radial pressure gradient directly affects the orbital speed of the gas, changing its value from the standard Keplerian profile.
+The effect can be directly seen in the azimuthal velocity profiles in Figure \ref{Fig_Profile_AzimithalVel}, which take values closer to Keplerian when the feedback is on.
+Although the azimuthal velocity differs from Keplerian only by a 2\% for $\epsilon=0.0$, and 1\% for $\epsilon=1.0$, this contribution is very significant compared to that of the gas pressure alone in a disc with no planet, where the variation is just 0.1--0.2\%, as can be seen far from the planet potential in the same plot.
+A change in the orbital velocity has a direct impact on the dust drift, as will be discussed in \S~\ref{sec_Discuss_DustConcentration}.